January 2025

 Long, winding road stretching towards a vibrant sunset.
 The sky is awash in a breathtaking display of pink, orange, and red hues, creating a dramatic contrast against the dark silhouette of rolling hills and a line of trees in the midground.
 The road appears relatively empty, adding to the sense of tranquillity and vastness.
 The overall scene evokes a feeling of peace and the beauty of the natural world.

-We've had some trouble with head and rear lights on our truck; Charlie moved several lambs out of the polytunnel as the ewes are only two weeks away from lambing.
+We have encountered some issues with the head and rear lights of our truck.
+Charlie relocated numerous lambs from the polytunnel, as the ewes are only two weeks away from lambing.

 13th